 Trump Threatens Protesters in Seattle

-The several-block area harks back to days of the 1960s flower children.
+The several-block Capitol Hill area harks back to days of the 1960s flower children.

 SEATTLE (AP) — After days of violent confrontations with protesters, police in Seattle have largely withdrawn from part of a neighborhood where protesters have created a festival-like scene that has President Trump fuming.